 Here are some great options to get you started...

-Yoga is a tradition with roots in ancient India that has evolved over time to embrace the wisdom of many places and times.
-It means many things to many people, and at The Yoga Loft it is fundamentally a discipline to promote personal transformation.
+Yoga is a tradition with roots in ancient India that has evolved to embrace the wisdom of many places and times.
+It means many things to many people, and at The Yoga Loft it is fundamentally a discipline to promote personal transformation, self-knowledge and wellness.
 Over time yoga has split into dozens of systems, but all share roots in the philosophy laid down in ancient texts such as the Yoga Sutras of Patanjali, a text authored in South Asia sometime between 200 B.C. and 500 B.C.E.
-As one of many texts on the yoga tradition, the Yoga Sutras offer many insights on the human experience, as well as a program of study for the individual seeking unification, or "yoga."
-Mastery of yoga comes when the seeker achieves self-realization, or "resides in his own true nature."
+These texts, meant as a reference for passing on the great tradition of yoga, offer valuable insights on the human experience, as well as a program of study for the individual seeking a deeper understanding of his or her own true nature.

 The physical practices of yoga, known as Hatha Yoga, have shown tremendous benefits for people seeking fitness as well as therapy for chronic ailments and injuries.
-Yoga also promotes the creation of a quiet, reflective space in the mind, mental clarity and an overall a sense of well-being that can help alleviate anxiety, depression and mind-body disorders.
-As you begin to practice yoga exercises, you will notice small effects in the body at first, but ultimately the benefits can be large.
-By promoting physical and mental change, yoga can help you transform your life.
+Yoga also promotes the creation of a quiet, reflective space in the mind, mental clarity, focus, and an overall a sense of well-being that can help alleviate anxiety, depression and other mind-body disorders.
+As you begin to practice yoga exercises, you will notice small effects in the body mind, end emotions at first, but ultimately the benefits can become much more significant.
+By promoting positive physical and mental change, yoga can help you transform your life.